Aaron-Pazdera/RootwallaBot/README.md

 ## TODO (In order of Priority)
+• Fix bug where chart files are not deleted

 • More statistics, expose univariate and multivariate variance and standard deviation methods

 • More charts